Juhani Karila answers HLA’s questions .

 What is your least favorite word?

-Pursuta (eng. to burst).
+Pursuta (Eng. ‘brim over with; be bursting with’ ).
 I have always hated that word and learned to use it just recently.

 What turns you on creatively, spiritually or emotionally?